desktophero/oneops.github.io/_references/user/azure.md

 -	An *Availability-Set* is generated and all your back-end servers belong to that availability-set
 -	And finally a *Load-Balancer* is set-up
 -	Next `n` Virtual Machines are provisioned to run your servers (where ‘n’ is the number of servers you want to Set-Up) and for each machine a NIC (network interface card) is built.

-`Note: All steps mentioned above are not sequential.
-The order might be different depending upon the back-end implementation of code.`

 **Traffic Manager**

 Before a traffic manager is created on Azure, it requires